apache/incubator-hugegraph-computer/README.md

 3. [hugegraph-commons](https://github.com/apache/hugegraph-commons) (include common & rpc module)
 4. [hugegraph-website](https://github.com/apache/hugegraph-doc) (include doc & website code)

+## Note

+- If some classes under computer-k8s cannot be found, you need to execute `mvn clean install` in advance to generate corresponding classes.

 ## Contributing

 Welcome to contribute, please see [`How to Contribute`](https://github.com/apache/hugegraph/blob/master/CONTRIBUTING.md) for more information